Top 10 Best Cities in the United States

 9 Miami, Florida Miami, officially the City of Miami, is the cultural, economic and financial center of South Florida.
 Miami is the seat of Miami-Dade County, the most populous county in Florida.

-This is by far one of the nicest cities in the North American continent.
-It is quickly becoming the architectural, cultural, and economic hub of Latin America, and that shows in its influence of Latin culture and modern design.
+This is by far one of the nicest cities on the North American continent.
+It is quickly becoming the architectural, cultural, and economic hub of Latin America, which shows in its influence of Latin culture and modern design.

 1. Bad Boys 2 based here.